Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity: Perturbation theory

 Similarly, one readily obtains the corresponding linear equations for any higher-order expansion coefficients.

-When constructing such power series solutions to a given PDE, it is crucial to know whether or not the system generates \textit{\textbf{integrability conditions}} during its prolongations.
-Such lower derivative order equations that are only present once the PDE is prolonged to a higher derivative order thoroughly disturb the perturbative treatment of the PDE, as this is usually motivated by the fact that by aborting the construction of a power series solution after some order $q>0$, the difference to the exact solution is of $\mathcal{O}(q+1)$ in the deviation from the expansion point.
+When constructing such power series solutions to a given PDE system, it is crucial to know whether or not the system generates \emph{integrability conditions} during prolongations.
+Such lower-derivative-order equations that are only present once the system is prolonged to a higher derivative order thoroughly disturb the perturbative treatment of the system.
+This is because perturbation theory is usually motivated by the fact that by aborting the construction of a power series solution after some order $q>0$, the difference to the exact solution is of $\mathcal{O}(q+1)$ in the deviation from the expansion point.
 Thus, such a perturbative solution provides a reasonable approximation near $p_0$.
 If now during some higher order prolongations the PDE produces integrability conditions of derivative order lower than $q$, one gets additional equations that further restrict the computed perturbative solution.
 Hence, the perturbative solution actually does not approximate the real problem with the desired accuracy.
-Putting it differently, in such a case, one, in fact, misses information that is hidden in the integrability conditions and therefore obtains a solution that is too general, i.e. includes fake solutions.
+Putting it differently, in such a case, one, in fact, misses information that is hidden in the integrability conditions and therefore obtains a solution that is too general, i.e., includes fake solutions.